 - Evacuation advisory (避難勧告 hinan-kankoku): A recommendation to evacuate as announced by the mayor.
 This occurs in situations where the possibility of harm to people is high.

-- Evacuation order (避難指示 hinan-shiji): This is given when danger is imminent, and is stronger than hinan-kankoku.
+- Evacuation instruction (避難指示 hinan-shiji): This is given when danger is imminent, and is stronger than hinan-kankoku.

 - Disaster victim (被災者 hisaisha)